aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/ivideoframe/_index.md

 ```

-Returns the closed captions collection of the video.
-Read-only [ICaptionsCollection](../../com.aspose.slides/icaptionscollection).
+Gets the collection of closed captions associated with the audio frame.
+This property is read-only and returns an [ICaptionsCollection](../../com.aspose.slides/icaptionscollection) containing all caption tracks.

 --------------------